peterparkedcar165/nospell2024.4/README.md

 #### Nurturing Potion: Enigmatic Potion + Golden Apple.
 [TO BE CHANGED]
 #### True Shot Potion: Enigmatic Potion + Blaze Rod.
 #### Dexterity Potion: Enigmatic Potion + Feather.

+### Attributes:
+#### Max Cooldown: The duration of the skill's cooldown as a placeholder number.
+This value changes by Attribute Multiplier with CDR.
+#### Cooldown: The duration of the skills' cooldown.
+This value is the actual cooldown, and will be set to the Max Cooldown when cast.
+This value always moves